technobuddha/library/doc/modules/getJulian.md

 ▸ **getJulian**(`input`): `number`

-Get the Julian date (number of days since noon on Monday, Janurary 1 4713 BCE)
+Get the Julian date (number of days since noon on Monday, January 1 4713 BCE)

 **`remarks`** Julian dates are always in the UTC timezone